Finomnis/zephyr-mcumgr-client/README.md

 - A CLI tool that allows most of the commands to be run via command line
 - A Python interface for the library

+Its primary design goals are:
+- Completeness
+  - cover all use cases regarding Zephyr's MCUmgr
+- Performance
+  - use static memory and large buffers to prioritize performance over memory footprint
+  - see further down for more information regarding performance optimizations required on zephyr side

 ## Usage Example